 I haven’t always been active on my feet during Wing Chun class.
 For the first few years, I stayed mostly stationary and occasionally shifted or stepped back during drills or Chi Sao.
 Only in the past two years I started moving more on my feet by stepping in.

-Today we talk about an intermediate technique: stepping in.
+Let’s talk about an intermediate technique: stepping in.

 One of the main weaknesses of my step is that I would put a lot of emphasis on my forward stepping leg.
 All my weight would go there which made me lunge forward.
 It’s been a very hard habit to correct…until this past weekend during class when I noticed my Sifu stepping differently than I did.
 I stepped with the balls of the foot (the front part of the foot) but my Sifu stepped with the heels of the foot (back part of the foot).
 This changed how I approached stepping because once I tried it, it felt completely different from what I was originally doing.

 This was an eye opener for me.
 One change in placement changed my entire movement and technique.
 One little change!
-I go into more details in this week’s episode but has this ever happen to you before?
-Where one little change improved your technique drastically?
-Tell me about it in the comments!

 Keeping the Distance & Push/Pull Technique

-Today I share some class notes about keeping the distance and the push/pull technique!
+Here are some class notes about keeping the distance and the push/pull technique!

 Keeping the distance is a fundamental of movement in Wing Chun.
 When an opponent steps into you, you keep the distance by taking the same distance stepping back.
 The idea is if the distance between you and you opponent remain the same, neither person will be able to strike the other.
 According to my Sifu, he says that Grandmaster Ip Chun is a master at keeping the distance and when he does close the distance, it’s to attack.